VoltDB/voltdb/examples/HOWTOs/DocumentYourDatabase.md

 ## Reconfiguring the Cluster during a Maintenance Window
 To make major configuration changes to the database, such as changing the kfactor or sitesperhost settings, or modifying the configuration of command logging or export, the database must be stopped and restarted.
-Using "voltdb recover" to recover from the command log is for recovering the cluster in exactly the same configuration, not to make configuration changes, so the process involves restarting the database empty as if for the first time using "voltdb start" and then restoring a backup.
+Using "voltdb start" to recover from the command log is for recovering the cluster in exactly the same configuration, not to make configuration changes, so the process involves reinitializing the database to the empty state using "voltdb init --force", restarting as if for the first time using "voltdb start", and then restoring a backup.
 The additional commands "pause" and "resume" ensure that users do not try to add any data between when the snapshot (backup) is taken and when it is restored.

 Pause the database (stop accepting requests from users)